microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 ![pq editor dim table](/5-Power%20BI/assets/pq%20editor%20dim%20table.jpg)

-18. Follow the transformation steps in the query.
-M codes are described in “Advanced Editor” in detail.
-The brief explanation of this transformation is,
+18. Proceed with the transformation steps outlined in the query.
+For a more detailed description of the M codes used, please refer to the "Advanced Editor."
+In summary, the purpose of this transformation is as follows:

-- Get black id column and white id column.
+- Retrieve the black id column and the white id column.
-- Append two columns, make it one column, and name it as player_id column.
+- Merge these two columns into a single column named "player_id."
-- Add index column to have id number
+- Introduce an index column to assign identification numbers.

 ![pq editor dim table final](/5-Power%20BI/assets/pq%20editor%20dim%20table%20final.jpg)

 ![dim table advanced editor](/5-Power%20BI/assets/pq%20editor%20dim%20table%20advanced%20editor.jpg)

--- Note: The below M code is with comments after "//" that describes what does each step mean.
-The whole M code can be copy-pasted into Advanced Editor in Power Query Editor.
+#### Note: The M code provided below is accompanied by comments following "//" that elucidate the purpose of each step.
+You can conveniently copy and paste the entire M code into the Advanced Editor within Power Query Editor.

 ```
 let